wangyifan349/intelligent-chatbot/TF-IDF_vs_BERT_Comparison.md

 - **Usage Suggestion**: Choose flexibly based on task requirements, hardware resources, and latency needs; combined approaches are also common (e.g., initial filtering with TF-IDF, then precise re-ranking using BERT).

 ---

+GPT uses a pure decoder stack in which each layer’s self-attention attends only to the current and all previously generated tokens.
+It is pretrained autoregressively to predict the next token, so it can generate text only from left to right and excels at open-domain free-form generation.

+BERT uses a pure encoder stack in which each layer’s self-attention attends to all positions in the input sequence bidirectionally.
+Through tasks like Masked Language Modeling (randomly masking and predicting tokens), it learns rich context representations by integrating both preceding and following context.
+BERT is typically applied to classification, sequence labeling, and extractive question answering but does not perform autoregressive text generation itself.

+T5 adopts the standard encoder–decoder architecture: its encoder uses bidirectional self-attention to capture the full input context, and its decoder generates output tokens autoregressively with unidirectional self-attention plus cross-attention over the encoder’s outputs.
+It is pretrained via span-corruption (masking and reconstructing contiguous spans) and unifies all downstream tasks into a text-to-text format, thereby supporting both understanding and generation.